Transforming a failed retirement calculator onboarding experience to deliver value for both users and John Hancock

 User Insights

-Step 1: Onboarding Modal
+Step 1: Onboarding modal

 Viewing documents has consistently scored the lowest completion rate out of other purposes.*